FAQ

 There are six clinical sites: McGill University Health Center (MCH, MGH & RVH), Jewish General, St-Mary’s and Lakeshore (CSSS-ODI) Hospitals.

-Student Services provide a great deal of support to students.
-Check the Dawson College website to find out about the many services at the College, including the Academic Skills Centre, the Mentor Program, the Peer and Faculty Tutoring Programs, Academic Advising, Counselling and Financial Assistance.
-The Program itself offers regular revision seminars to assist students in many courses.
+Student Services provides a great deal of support to students.
+Check the Dawson College website to find out about the many services at the College, including the Academic Skills Centre, the Mentor Program, Peer tutoring, Academic Advising, Counselling, and Financial Assistance.